Central Interceptor Project

 • Sewer flow control chambers, including actuated gates, bifurcation chambers, and grit chambers.

-• Biological air treatment facilities, as well as odour beds/biofilters and overflow structures.
+• Biological air treatment facilities, including odour beds, biofilters, and overflow structures.

 Critical considerations and sensitive works